-As discussed above, data to date for first-generation DreamStation indicates that devices with user-reported ozone cleaning are 14 times more likely to have significant visible foam degradation/volume reduction compared to devices with no user-reported ozone exposure.
-This observation is consistent with laboratory testing, where first-generation DreamStation devices exposed to increasing cycles of ozone cleaning had increasingly more severe visual degradation (Table 4, Row 20).
-Regarding VOCs, this testing also showed that after 200 ozone cleaning cycles (each cycle simulating one night of use and then ozone cleaning), diethylene glycol (DEG) became detectable as a VOC in ISO 18562-3 testing.
-The testing was conducted up to 500 ozone cleaning cycles, and a VOC toxicological risk of this ozone-induced degradation determined that exposure to VOCs emissions from the assessed DS1 devices treated with ozone suggests no appreciable risk to health for patients (Table 4, Row 20).
+As discussed above, data to date for first-generation DreamStation indicates that devices with user-reported ozone cleaning are approximately 14 (Table 5, Row 18) to 17 (Table 5, Row 19) times more likely to have significant visible foam degradation/volume reduction compared to devices with no user-reported ozone exposure.
+This observation is consistent with laboratory testing, when comparing testing results of first-generation DreamStation devices undergoing simulated use with exposure to increasing cycles of ozone cleaning, and those without exposure to ozone cleaning.
+The devices with ozone cleaning had increasingly more severe foam visual degradation, and degradation was also detectable by changes in pH and conductivity, direct chemical measurement (FTIR), and degradation-related VOC emission of diethylene glycol (DEG), a foam degradation product (Table 5, Row 21).
+By comparison, devices exposed to simulated use cycles without ozone cleaning did not have visual degradation, did not have appreciable changes in pH, conductivity, or direct chemical measurement (FTIR), and did not have degradation-related VOC emission of DEG.
+After 200 ozone cleaning cycles (each cycle simulating one night of use and then ozone cleaning), DEG became detectable as a VOC in ISO 18562-3 testing, with the highest concentration of DEG detected after the highest number of ozone cleaning cycles tested (1300 cycles).
+By comparison, no DEG was detected in devices exposed to 1300 simulated use cycles without ozone cleaning.
+A VOC toxicological risk of this ozone-induced degradation determined that exposure to VOCs emissions from the assessed DS1 devices treated with ozone suggests no appreciable risk to health for patients (Table 5, Row 21).

 Regarding risks associated with respirable and non-respirable particulates, testing to date has been performed on devices with known ozone exposure.
-For example, two Used first-generation DreamStation devices with user-reported ozone exposure and three additional Used devices with unknown ozone use (see Table 4, Row 21) were included in extractables and leachables testing, which formed the foundation for a toxicological risk assessment of Type A foam particulate.
+For example, two Used first-generation DreamStation devices with user-reported ozone exposure and three additional

+Used devices with unknown ozone use (see Table 5, Row 22) were included in extractables and leachables testing, which formed the foundation for a toxicological risk assessment of Type A foam particulate.
 That third-party collective analysis concluded that exposure to particulate from degraded Type A foam in first-generation DreamStation devices is unlikely to result in an appreciable harm to health in patients.